-LiveOcean can predict when and where pH will dip to dangerous levels, the potential course of toxic algae blooms, and likely pathways for incursions of aquatic invasive species, such as European green crabs, according to UW oceanographer Parker MacReady, who led the effort to develop the model.
+LiveOcean can predict when and where pH will dip to dangerous levels, the potential course of toxic algal blooms, and likely pathways for incursions of aquatic invasive species, such as European green crabs, according to UW oceanographer Parker MacCready, who led the effort to develop the model.

-One of its most important applications — and the initial motivation for building the model — is to help shellfish growers avoid deadly waters when planting oyster seed and operating oyster hatcheries, MacReady explained.
+One of its most important applications — and the initial motivation for building the model — is to help shellfish growers avoid harmful waters when planting oyster seed and operating oyster hatcheries, MacCready explained.

 Oceanographer Samantha Siedlecki reported on an analysis that looked out to the year 2100, showing that many ocean conditions along the West Coast are likely to become more severe — more harmful to sea life — than predicted by global models.